Sandivsv/License-Viewer/README.md

 # Getting Started with Create React App

 ## This is just a trail app to show how can we see our used dependencies like react, express, mongoose and many more.
-## If anyone try to see their dependencies license file
+## If anyone tries to see their dependencies license file
-then they can just copy the file code named aas licenseChecker.js and paste their own react/node folder and when they run automaticaly license file is generated in json format.
+then they can just copy the file code named as licenseChecker.js and paste it into their own react/node folder, and when they run it automatically, a license file is generated in JSON format.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).